SixLabors/docs/articles/fonts/index.md

 ### How to use the license file

-Add the supplied `sixlabors.lic` file to your repository root.
+By default, the build searches from each project directory for `sixlabors.lic`.
+Place the supplied file in the directory that contains the project file, or in a subdirectory below it.
 Use the file as supplied; it already contains the complete license string required by the build.

-If you want to keep the file somewhere else, set `SixLaborsLicenseFile` in your project file or a shared props file:
+If you want to keep the file somewhere else, including a repository root that sits above the project directory, set `SixLaborsLicenseFile` in your project file or a shared props file:

 ```xml
 <PropertyGroup>